shentao/vue-multiselect/README.md

 #### Current version: v1.1.2

 #### For Vue 2.0 users:
 Vue-multiselect 2.0-beta is available: `npm install vue-multiselect@next`.
+API changes:
-The only API change is that now instead of Vue.partial for custom option templates you can use a custom render function.
+* Instead of Vue.partial for custom option templates you can use a custom render function.
+* The `:key` props has changed to `:track-by`, due to conflicts with Vue 2.0.

 ### Features & characteristics:
 * NO dependencies